learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 ```

 * using `\g` replaces the value backreferenced by the capturing group with the new value that is matched with `\g`
+    * similar to quantifier on capture group giving only the last match

 ```ruby
 >> d = '2008-03-24,2012-08-12 2017-06-27,2018-03-25 1999-12-23,2001-05-08'